jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

             []
         )

-  the terminal shows a long list of items

-* I copy and paste the items from the terminal and remove the extra characters
+  the terminal shows a long list of items.
+I copy and paste them from the terminal and remove the extra characters with find and replace

   .. note::

-    Your results can be different because of your version of Python
+    your results can be different because of your Python version

   .. code-block:: python